 -Patients with complex refugee or war trauma

-The program will see patients who are established at Boston Medical Center on a consultation basis or for ongoing primary care, based on patient’s request.
+The program will see patients who are established at Boston Medical Center on a consultation basis or for ongoing primary care, based on the patient’s request.

 Refugee Health Assessment Program

 Up to 75,000 refugees arrive each year in the United States, and about 5% of them have settled in Massachusetts in recent years.
-All refugees are entitled to a health assessment which needs to be initiated within three months of arrival in the U.S. Refugees are directed to the International Clinic by their sponsoring agencies.
-Trained medical interpreters and outreach workers affiliated with Boston Medical Center and the Refugee Health Program of the Department of Public Health provide interpretation of language as well as information about cultural traditions and practices that may impact upon health.
+All refugees are entitled to a health assessment that needs to be initiated within three months of arrival in the U.S. Refugees are directed to the International Clinic by their sponsoring agencies.
+Trained medical interpreters and outreach workers affiliated with Boston Medical Center and the Refugee Health Program of the Department of Public Health provide an interpretation of language as well as information about cultural traditions and practices that may impact health.